 And should you ponder the idea of starting such a campaign or improving an existing one, you might wonder whether they even work.

 As a whole and based on the general statistics of direct mail, which they are part of, they work on average.

 This doesn’t mean they work for everyone.

-There is no one marketing method that just works.
+No one marketing method just works.
 It always needs to be made to work.

 In this article, you will learn how I came to this answer.

 I will discuss what “Just Sold” postcards are, how and when they work and also give you some examples, creative ideas and templates for them.

 “Just Sold” postcards belong to the category of direct mail marketing.